ESG after the Omnibus Proposal: Regulations market forces, and climate risk

 • Specialized roles (such as Chief Sustainability Officer) are on the rise.

-Climate-related risks: the science becomes personal
+Climate-related risk: the science gets personal

 The planetary health check